 This is an example paragraph.
 Anything in the body tag will appear on the page, just like this p tag and its contents.

-PTO Policy
+Unlimited PTO

 Each full time employee (based on a 40 hour work week) will accrue PTO bi-weekly in hourly increments based on their length of service as defined below.
 PTO is added to the employee's PTO bank when the bi-weekly paycheck is issued.
 PTO taken will be subtracted from the employee's accrued time bank in four (4) and eight (8) hour increments.
 Temporary employees, part-time employees, contract employees, and interns are not eligible to accrue PTO.